 Article 11 Leave of Absence

-Upon written application to the board, setting forth good and sufficient cause, leave of absence may be granted excusing a member from attending the meetings of the club for a specified length of time not to exceed six months.
+Upon written application to the board, setting forth good and sufficient cause, a leave of absence may be granted excusing a member from attending the meetings of the club for a specified length of time not to exceed six months.

 Article 12 Finances

 Section 1 – Prior to the beginning of each calendar year (January 1 to December 31), the board-elect shall prepare a budget of estimated income and expenditures for the year, which shall stand as the limit of expenditures for these purposes, unless otherwise ordered by action of the board.
-The budget shall be broken into two separate parts: one in respect of club options and one in respect of the Foundation.
+The budget shall be broken into two separate parts: one in respect to club options and one in respect to the Foundation.
 The budget for the Foundation shall be reviewed and approved by the Foundation Board of Trustees.

 Section 2 – All funds raised by the club through fundraising activities shall be the property of the Rotary Club of Farmington, and shall be held by the Rotary Club of Farmington for the exclusive use by the club for charitable, scientific, literary or educational purposes as determined by the Board of Directors.